deployd/docs/docs/collections/reference/querying-collections.md

 ### Simple Queries

-Collections can be queried over HTTP using the query string:
+Collections can be queried over HTTP using the query string.

+This example will return all the `posts` with an author "Joe":

 	GET /posts?author=Joe

-Will return all the `posts` with an author "Joe".

 ### Advanced Queries